SlicerMorph/S_2020/Day_2/VolumeRendering/VolumeRendering.md

 ## Visualization: Volume Rendering
 The `Volume Rendering` module provides interactive visualization of 3D image data.
-For full documentation of the panel and functions, see [here](https://www.slicer.org/wiki/Documentation/Nightly/Modules/VolumeRendering#Panels_and_their_use).
+For [**official documentation of the panel and functions, see here**](https://slicer.readthedocs.io/en/latest/user_guide/modules/volumerendering.html).

 * Only scalar volumes can be used for volume rendering.
 Vector volumes (eg jpg, png, bmp, or other classic 2D formats) can be converted to scalar volumes using the [VectorToScalarVolume module](https://www.slicer.org/wiki/Documentation/Nightly/Modules/VectorToScalarVolume).
 If you used SlicerMorph's `ImageStacks` module, vector to scalar conversion was done already at the time of import the data.
 * 3D Slicer uses volume ray casting to computes 2D images from 3D volumetric data sets.
 Unlike surface reconstruction, there is no estimation of object surfaces or segmentation.
 * The values displayed are calculated using a transfer function that incorporates voxel intensities, material properties, and illumination.